 William Kittredge died in October of 1911.
-He was a music teacher.
+He was an actor, singer, and music teacher.

 Francis Kittredge died in November of 1913 and Mary Kittredge died in August of 1914.
 Cornelia Kittredge and Francis Kittredge, Jr., continued to live at 532 Beacon during the 1914-1915 winter season, but moved soon thereafter.